-Riverside Tree & Scrub Management Report by Environment & Design Supervisor maintain navigation safety and wind quality whilst retaining environmental features and interests.
+Riverside Tree & Scrub Management Report by Environment Officer

+Summary: Management of riverside trees and scrub is required to maintain navigation safety and wind quality whilst retaining environmental features and interests.
 A five year plan, prioritising the location of riverside management has been produced, incorporating the permissions required, consultation and agreed methodology.